lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Tabs/README.md

 ### TabLink

+⚠️ Please note that mixing links with buttons in tab list is not recommended for accessibility reasons.

 | Name           | Type     | Default | Required | Description                  |
 | -------------- | -------- | ------- | -------- | ---------------------------- |
 | `href`         | `string` | `null`  | ✕        | URL target of a link         |